Logo for Piano Play It

 Play legato with the right hand and staccato with the left hand as you ascend and descend.

 Then switch sides and let the left hand play legato while the right hand is playing staccato.
-It's quiet a task to command the right hand to move smoothly to the next key while the left hand needs to jump from one key to the other.
+It's quite a task to command the right hand to move smoothly to the next key while the left hand needs to jump from one key to the other.

-Legatto and Staccato Exercises
+Legato and Staccato Exercises

 When you play Legato, there should be no silence when moving from note to note.